JeffVandrewJr/patron/manual-install.md

 git checkout v0.6.10

 # one of LibrePatron's dependencies will crash without a valid timezone setting
-# different distros set timezone differently; below is an Ubuntu example
+# different distros set timezone differently; if your distro ships with tzselect use the command below
-export TZ=Universal
+tzselect

 # install dependencies
 sudo apt-get install build-essential libffi-dev python3-dev libssl-dev